 In April 1999, we adopted the 1999 Plan.
-Awards under the 1999 Plan may be granted to any of our, or any of our subsidiaries' employees, including any of our officers, and to any individual who provides services to us or any of our subsidiaries on our behalf or on behalf of any of our subsidiaries.
-The number of shares authorized for grant of options or awards under this plan was 1.000.000 shares of our common stock.
+Awards under the 1999 Plan may be granted to any of our, or any of our subsidiaries', employees, including any officer, and to any individual who provides services to us or any of our subsidiaries on our behalf or on behalf of any of our subsidiaries.
+The number of shares authorized for grant of options or awards under this plan was 1,000,000 shares of our common stock.